Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/PerfTools/EmaCppConsPerf/ReadMe.txt

 - RDMFieldDictionary and enumtype.def in Cpp-C/etc/
 - 350k.xml in PerfTools/Common
 - EmaConfig.xml in Cpp-C/Ema/
-- MsgData.xml in PerfTools/Common (only required if posting).
-Currently posting is not supported.
 - EmaCppConsPerf includes the EMA library.
 For shared builds, the location of that library must be included in the LD_LIBRARY_PATH.
 The library (libema.so) will be found in Ema/Libs/<env>/Optimized/Shared or Ema/Libs/<env>/Debug/Shared